 Zoning districts regulate land uses and development for each property in the City of Boulder.
 Zoning districts also designate residential, commercial, industrial, public and agricultural areas.
-The city's zoning code is broken into three basic parts, or modules, that specify use, density, and development requirements for each district.
-The combined elements of the three modules creates a zoning district.
+The city's zoning code is broken into three basic parts, or modules, that specify use, density and development requirements for each district.
+The combined elements of the three modules create a zoning district.

 The three zoning code modules are:

 - Use - establishes the uses that are permitted, conditionally permitted and prohibited, as well as uses that may be permitted through a use review approval.